 What else can we do to help our autistic child?

-I created an entire post about the top 20 tips to support your kiddos’ future.
-Autism resources are beneficial
+Autism resources, early intervention, and support are beneficial.
+Check out our post about the top 20 tips to support your kiddos’ future.

 Visual Schedules or PECS